 Enhance your employability with new subject-specific training

-Students that start a horticulture programme with us from September 2016 will have the opportunity to undertake additional, subject-specific training in the form of specialist short courses.
+Students that start a horticulture programme with us from September 2016 will have the opportunity to undertake additional, subject-specific training up to the value of £1500 per year in the form of specialist short courses.
 These courses allow students to enhance their employability by selecting workshops suited to their own career ambitions.

 Writtle College is one of the oldest and leading providers of horticultural education in the UK.
 Our horticulture degrees are designed to enhance both the theory and practical skills of our students, in order to fully prepare them for a successful career within the horticultural industry after graduation.

 As the largest provider of horticulture education in the country, students can be assured of engaging with experienced and knowledgeable staff as well as having access to excellent teaching resources on campus.

 Our horticulture courses appeal to a wide range of people across the country.
 Many students have an interest in growing plants, landscaping, plant science, ecology, garden history, or growing fruit and vegetables.
 These awards cover a wide range of horticultural practices and skills needed in today's marketplace as well offering the opportunity to specialise in specific areas.

 Throughout their time with us, students have opportunities to engage with industry.
 Speakers from different sectors of the industry introduce students to the diversity of occupations available and the steps needed to enter particular fields.
 Students gain a great deal from these speakers and are often inspired to begin planning their future pathways within the diversity of the horticultural industry.
 Not only this, but students also visit a range of horticultural sites to further enhance knowledge of the industry.